Moses and Samuel: 2 Great leaders…4 Godly parents…2 Mixed childhoods …opposition …success… failure… and passing the baton

 Moses’s parents are listed among the heroes of the faith in Hebrews 11.
 They shielded him from Pharaoh’s death order and were able to raise him until he was weaned.

-Samuel’s mother did not have children and she prayed to God for child.
+Samuel’s mother did not have children and she prayed to God for a child.
 Once he was born, his father cooperated with her plan to give him to service in the tabernacle after he was weaned.

 They were both probably weaned at about three years old.